 Ex OPG Occupato Je so’ pazzo (Neapolitan for “I am crazy”) is a former criminal asylum.
-The building was saved from abandonment and returned to its neighborhood (and the city) in the form of an autonomous social center.
-“Je so’ pazzo” is the name they have chosen, “because in a world where normality is made of unemployment, precariousness, racial and gender discrimination and so forth, we want (…) to build an alternative way opposed to the gray and desperate world we see every day, and we want to do it from below.
+The building was saved from abandonment and returned to its neighbourhood (and the city) in the form of an autonomous social centre.
+“Je so’ pazzo” is the name they have chosen, “because in a world where normality is made of unemployment, precariousness, racial and gender discrimination and so forth, we want (…) to build an alternative way opposed to the grey and desperate world we see every day, and we want to do it from below.
 Call us crazy, but since normality is so tragic we certainly believe that all together we can revolutionize this city, this country and the whole World!”
-We met the activists of this Neapolitan social center and we discovered something more about this “crazy” urban regeneration experience …
+We met the activists of this Neapolitan social centre and we discovered something more about this “crazy” urban regeneration experience …

 The story of Ex OPG Occupato – Je so’ pazzo

 The story of this place (which is located near the centre of Naples, in the Materdei district) begins in 1573, the year of its foundation.
 It was a monastery devoted to Sant’Eframo, and remained so until 1859.
 The mountain on which it was built is called Monte di Sant’Eframo, all around it was open countryside and the city was far away.
 During the first unification of Italy the Savoys confiscated the place from the Church and used it as barracks in order to have a point of support in the city.
 About sixty years later, during the Fascist regime, it became a criminal asylum and remained so – a prison for mentally ill offenders – until a very recent February 2008, when it was finally closed.
 Thousands of people have passed through these OPGs (Ospedale Psichiatrico Giudiziario – a formerly common type of criminal mental institutions in Italy), and many have died.
 It was a real social dump.

 When did you decide to occupy this space?